 BEST TIME TO VISIT

 Hawaii’s off-season – when the best rates are available and the islands are less crowded – is spring (April to June) and fall (September to November) – a paradox because these are the best seasons to be in Hawaii, in terms of reliably great weather.
-Winter (December to March) can be a surprisingly cloudy and wet affair, although Lanai is one of the driest and sunniest islands in the archipelago.
+Winter (December to March) can be a surprisingly cloudy and wet affair, although Wailea is located in one of the driest and sunniest spots in the archipelago.